MasterSharp3210/SilkCord/README.md

 # SilkCord
 SilkCord is a new RPC Application Client for Windows.
+Simple Configs and simple usage